ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

    * - 64B Read Requests

      - The total number of L2 requests to Infinity Fabric to read 64B of data from any memory location, per :ref:`normalization unit <normalization-units>`.
 See :ref:`l2-request-flow` for more detail.

+     - Requests per :ref:`normalization unit <normalization-units>`.

+   * - 128B Read Requests

+     - The total number of L2 requests to Infinity Fabric to read 128B of data from any memory location, per :ref:`normalization unit <normalization-units>`.
+See :ref:`l2-request-flow` for more detail.